Understanding examples of HIPAA violations will help you avoid falling into similar scenarios.

 An estimated 75% of the medical market currently uses in-house server-based software such as Medisoft or Lytec, but according to the AMA, the trend toward cloud based solutions is accelerating.

 The fact is, cloud-based applications are built to help with HIPAA compliance issues.
 As we discussed in a previous post, there are 49 HIPAA compliance rules that must be met by billing software used by medical practitioners.
+It’s important to make sure that accidentally or purposefully, your practice isn’t making any mistakes.
 A typical in-house, server-based program addresses 9 of them; a cloud-based billing application meets 32.

 But there is more to it than just software; it’s a requirement to designate a HIPAA officer and HIPAA Security officer, and conduct ongoing assessments.
 But with breaches occurring so easily in office settings that utilize desktop software programs, and with compliance rules growing stricter, more complex and harder to understand, moving to the cloud is clearly a way for medical billing services and practices that are lagging behind, or that want to ratchet up their compliance efforts, to take big steps forward in a HIPAA secure direction.